-There is a 6-8 week lead time on all Spartan Body Armor due to unprecedented demand.
+SOME Spartan Body Armor have a 8-12 week lead time due to unprecedented demand.

 Need help selecting the right body armor for your loadout?
 This video provides an overview of Spartan Armor Systems AR500, AR550 and AR650 NIJ rated steel core body armor products.
 We compare and contrast the differences in each type of body armor such as thickness, cut (shooters vs swimmers cut), weight and coverage area to help you select the body armor that's right for you.

 Body Armor can be made from steel, ceramic and or composite materials.
 Body armor plate sizes range from 8x10, 10x12 or 11x14 which are inserted in a plate carrier.

 Steel core body armor is tempered steel that is commonly used in situations to prevent or reduce damage from severe impacts and abrasions.
 The “AR” in the name stands for “Abrasion Resistant,” and the 500 refers to the Brinell Hardness.
 The higher the Brinell rating, the harder and more resistant the steel.
 AR500 steel is a material that has been used by the military, armored car companies, and several body armor manufacturers and retailers such as ourselves.
 Although, only 1/4” -5/8” thin, steel core body armor plates can weigh anywhere from 5lbs - 11lbs depending on the size, cut and coating.